Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

 ![PClock](../../img/PClock.jpg)

 A clock is provided for the pilot, including a stopwatch function.
-The stopwatch is being used by pressing the top right button and reset by pressing it again.
 The watch can be set by turning the knob on the left lower corner.
+The stopwatch function is being used by pressing the top right button.
+It is reset by pressing the top right button again.

 ## Emergency Canopy Jettison Handle